-Becoming a mum and dad can be an isolating experience.
+Becoming a mom can be an isolating experience.
 Sometimes it involves moving to a new place, having a new job or no job, everyone around you is busy and you are double busy now with children.
-Family yoga is an opportunity to meet other parents and create a new community of like minded people.
+Family Yoga is an opportunity to meet other parents and create a new community of like-minded people.

-Parents come to family yoga not just for the yoga but also for the social element.
-Investing time and effort in connecting people in class is worth the investment.
+People come to your class not just for the yoga, but also for the social part of it – Investing time and effort in connecting the people in your class is a worthwhile investment.

-- Encourage conversation and discussion between parents in your class about parenthood, sharing ideas and helping each other out
+- Encourage conversations/discussions between the parents in your class about parenthood and other topics, sharing ideas and helping each other out.